Walter William Curtis: Retirement and legacy

-Curtis' resignation as bishop of Bridgeport was accepted by Pope Paul II on June 28, 1988.
+Curtis' resignation as bishop of Bridgeport was accepted by Pope John Paul II on June 28, 1988.
 Walter Curtis died from pneumonia at St. Joseph Manor in Trumbull, Connecticut, on October 18, 1997, at age 84.

 In October 2019, former Connecticut Superior Court Judge Robert Holzberg released the results of his investigation, commissioned by Bridgeport Bishop Frank Caggiano, into the diocese's handling of accusations of sexual abuse by its priests.
 Holzberg found that all three of Bridgeport's bishops, including Curtis, had consistently failed to fulfill their moral and legal responsibilities.
 Holzberg wrote: "Bishop Curtis was undisguisedly indifferent to clergy sexual abuse in the diocese, not understanding or acknowledging its scope, and abdicating virtually all responsibility to his subordinates for responding to it, the report stated.
 “Bishop Curtis did not remove abusive priests from service, and even allowed many to be reassigned to new parishes.
 By not removing them, he made possible continued abuse of additional victims."